kareesnc/SimpleTimeWidget/README.md

 * Date/time attribute (required)
   * The attribute for this widget
 * Editable
-  * (Default) Access is determined by entity security/data view settings
-  * (Never) Widget is never editable
+  * Control whether the widget is editable, using default Mendix behavior
 * Read-only style
   * Controls how the widget displays when not editable
+* Visible
+  * Control whether the widget is visible, using default Mendix behavior
 * Input style
   * Select between the standard text and special number input boxes.
     On mobile devices, number style inputs will bring up the number keyboard.